-This story was published on 13 September 2018.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 13 September 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 A report by the Organisation for Economic Co-operation and Development (OECD) has commended Australia for producing reliable information about the labour market and using that information to shape policies and reduce skills imbalances.

 The report, ‘Getting Skills Right: Australia’, notes that skills imbalances in Australia are currently on par with the global average and are low relative to their peak in 2007.

 The report offers an in-depth analysis of the existing skills assessment methodologies in Australia and the way we anticipate skills shortages.
 It also identifies options to more effectively use this information to tackle potential future skills imbalances.

 The report highlights the strength and quality of skills shortage research conducted by the Department of Jobs and Small Business, outlining the wealth of information produced that is used by employers, business, researchers, workers, students and government.

 The OECD recognised the significant steps the Australian Government has taken in vocational education and training, identifying the My Skills website, the Skilling Australians Fund and the COAG Industry Skills Committee as good examples of skills policies.